 Trusted Data Sources

 In the new paradigm of self-service data and analytics, the importance of trusted data becomes even more paramount so that business users across the organization can feel confident about data integrity.
 This can be achieved by hosting the curated or trusted data in an environment such as a data warehouse or cloud hosting solution such as Microsoft Azure or AWS and connecting BI tools such as Microsoft® Power BI to that data.
+If you do end up using Azure, it is crucial that you are constantly monitoring its performance to ensure that it is working at a high level.
+To make this happen, it may be a good idea to have a look at somewhere like https://www.thousandeyes.com/solutions/azure-monitoring to familiarise yourself with how Azure monitoring works.
 The Preferred Strategies QuickLaunch Direct Connect and Data Warehouse option provides this level of data governance.
 The Analysis Services Tabular/Cube option provides for an even greater level of governance and security namely, metrics or calculated values governance.

 The business user will know that the insights being generated are derived from data that the whole organization believes to be the most accurate – the real power behind trusted data.
 In this scenario, any debate is about the insights being derived or presented, and not about the accuracy of the data itself.